My mom’s Texas sheet cake is so chocolatey and moist, and best of all it’s so easy to make. Even I can bake it.

 - Stir well and then take off the stove to cool.

-- When cooled pour into a large bowl and add 2 beaten eggs and the sour cream.
+- When cooled pour chocolate mixture into the flour mixture along with 2 beaten eggs and the sour cream.
+Mix to combine.

 - Pour into a large greased and floured sheet pan.